Getting your Trinity Audio player ready...

 Her words caused me to gulp automatically.

 “And it’s not just that.
-I was sitting at home and couldn’t get you off my mind, especially after what I saw in Mrs. Nelson-Perkins’ class.”
+I was trying to figure out the best way to bring up what I saw in and after Mrs. Nelson-Perkins’s class.”

 So that’s the class we have together.
 But if we share that class, Jana saw Rules of the Black Arts for Advanced Users.
-Becca did her.
+Becca must’ve sent her to get the book!
+But she’s clearly uncomfortable… did she see evil Mrs. Nelson-Perkins, too?

 “Dane Shaw was talking to Mrs. Nelson-Perkins and laughing just before you entered the class.”